-STUDENT Out-Of-Pocket expenses.
+8. STUDENT Out-Of-Pocket expenses.

 See Perkins Section 135(b)(5)(S).
 Note that if these expenses can be paid for by another funding source at the college or by a community partner without undue burden, it will be expected that colleges will leverage the other funding sources first.
-(Example: a college should first tap its state-funded Childcare Grant and refer students to the county Department of social services (Subsidized Childcare Program) before paying childcare expenses for CTE students.)
-Contact your CTE coordinator if the college wants its Perkins funds to pay for short-term stop-gap funding while other sources are being pursued.
+(Example: a college should first tap its state-funded Childcare Grant and refer students to the county Department of Social Services (Subsidized Childcare Program) before paying childcare expenses for CTE students.)
+See Appendix E for an example of a form to use to verify last dollar use.
+Contact your NCCCS Assistant Director if the college wants its Perkins funds to pay for short-term stop-gap funding while other sources are being pursued.